OntoUML/ontouml-models/README.md

 | Understand the formats and validation limits | [Technical overview](documentation/technical-overview.md) |
 | Run repository maintenance tools | [Script index and setup](scripts/README.md) |

+> [!IMPORTANT]
-This GitHub repository is the **storage, distribution, and contribution layer**.
-The [FAIR Data Point (FDP)](https://w3id.org/ontouml-models) is a separately operated **discovery layer**.
-This documentation covers the repository, not FDP operations.
+> **Current source of catalog data:** This GitHub repository is the catalog's actively maintained and regularly updated **storage, distribution, and contribution layer**.
+The separately operated [FAIR Data Point (FDP)](https://w3id.org/ontouml-models) has not been updated since its initial release, is currently outdated, and has no planned update or synchronization work at this time.
+Use this repository and its releases for current catalog content.
 See the [documentation index](documentation/README.md) for the full reader paths.

-The existing [catalog dashboard](http://w3id.org/ontouml-models/dashboard) is another overview entry point; its operational behavior is outside this repository documentation's inspected scope.
+> [!NOTE]
+> **Community dashboard:** The existing [catalog dashboard](http://w3id.org/ontouml-models/dashboard) is a community-contributed companion project that provides another view of the catalog.
+It is independently operated, is not an official component of the OntoUML/UFO Catalog, and may lag behind the maintained GitHub repository.
+It remains linked here in recognition of that contribution.

 ## Table of Contents